davwheat/thomasr.me/_posts/2018-11-22-homelab-l18-updates.md

 - **Ombi**: Ties in with Emby and allows friends to request media for me to acquire and host on the Emby.
 - **SMB**: Due to its multiplatform support, SMB is my primary method of network file transfer.
 I make use of **Webmin** to manage shares and configuration here.
 - **Deluge**: I run Deluge as a headless daemon with a web interface for any Linux ISOs I might need to download overnight.
-- **Apache**: Apache is my HTTP server of choice and I have a few apps running under it, such as Dokuwiki.
+- **Apache**: Apache is my HTTP server of choice and I have a few apps running under it, such as DokuWiki.
 - **GitLab**: While heavy on resources and over-the-top for what I need, GitLab is an excellent option for self-hosting Git repositories.
 - **Grafana**: Grafana goes hand in hand with **InfluxDB** to display system metrics and statistics for the plethora of VMs and containers as well as my other smaller devices.
 I primarily use **Telegraf** to send statistics to the database.
 - **UNMS**: While not strictly required, I much prefer the look of UNMS over my stock EdgeRouter interface and it could come in handy in the future if I get more Ubnt kit.